 An estate plan includes things like making a will and understanding how to reduce the taxes your estate will have to pay when you die.
 This planning may involve many steps and decision and can sometimes be quite complicated.

-It's a good idea to work with an estate planning professional who can ensure that you're on the right track when it comes to managing your finances and your personal affairs.
+That’s why it’s a good idea to work with an estate planning professional who can ensure that you’re you on the right track when it comes to managing your finances and your personal affairs.

 A notary is an estate expert.
 A notary can give you advice on how to express your wishes, decide on goals concerning your estate, help increase the value of your property and protect your loved ones.